Management and Production Engineering

 Admission requirement: post-secondary school diploma corresponding to university entrance level (e.g. Abitur) or an equivalent.
 Closing date for registration applications is July 15

-A further requirement for admission to the bachelor’s study program Engineering and Management is a pre-studies placement which should be completed before the beginning of the study for content and organizational reasons.
+A further requirement for admission to the bachelor’s study program Management and Production Engineering is a pre-studies placement which should be completed before the beginning of the study for content and organizational reasons.
 It is important you read the information under Placements and under Applications.

 The course is offered in German only.